curiousest/curiousest.github.io/_drafts/tabum/no-worthy-human.md

 2 turns into either 0, lim approaching 1, or growing infinitely

 Tee is the messiah, and also the one solipsistic being in our universe, because she came up with the one piece of evidence necessary for the foundations of everything - definitive proof of another conscious being.
 But since she's the first, she can't believe in any other conscious thing.
 So we have to find another universe for her to prove she's not alone, suffering in the universe.

+Trust costs humanity so much: defence, government, legal.
+It accounts for X% of spending.

+Anthony's "I'd like to see how you would communicate it."

+The world is due for a new religion